Oath Keepers founder denies plan to storm U.S. Capitol on Jan. 6

 Prosecutors also allege the Oath Keepers staged a "quick reaction force" in a nearby Virginia hotel, a plan which entailed stockpiling firearms that could be ferried across the river into the capital if needed.

-But Rhodes said he could not locate Meggs or hear him over the sounds of the crowd once he reached him by cellphone.
+But Rhodes said Meggs apparently did not follow through on his assignment, and he could not locate Meggs or hear him over the sounds of the crowd once he reached him by cellphone.

 It was not until later in the day, Rhodes said, that he learned Meggs had actually breached the building.